KNX

 KNX is an open standard (see EN 50090, ISO/IEC 14543) for commercial and residential building automation.
-KNX devices can manage lighting, blinds and shutters, HVAC, security systems, energy management, audio video, white goods, displays, remote control, etc. KNX evolved from three earlier standards; the European Home Systems Protocol (EHS), BatiBUS, and the European Installation Bus (EIB or Instabus).
+KNX devices can manage lighting, blinds and shutters, HVAC, security systems, energy management, audio video, domestic appliances, displays, remote control, etc. KNX evolved from three earlier standards; the European Home Systems Protocol (EHS), BatiBUS, and the European Installation Bus (EIB or Instabus).

 It can use twisted pair (in a tree, line or star topology), powerline, RF, or IP links.
 On this network, the devices form distributed applications and tight interaction is possible.
 This is implemented via interworking models with standardised datapoint types and objects, modelling logical device channels.

 Standard

 The KNX standard has been built on the OSI-based EIB communication stack extended with the physical layers, configuration modes and application experience of BatiBUS and EHS.

 KNX installations can use several physical communication media: